Czechs seize poisonous booze that could kill thousands

 The firm had in the past weeks said that poisonous alcohol was distributed under fake Likerka Drak labels.

-Czechs are among the world’s biggest drinkers, gulping down the most beer per head in the world - about 140 liters a year - and spirits are widely popular as well.
+Czechs are among the world’s biggest drinkers, gulping down the most beer per head in the world - about 140 litres a year - and spirits are widely popular as well.
 The capital Prague is also a popular drinking destination for Britons and other Europeans.
+(Reporting by Jan Lopatka; Editing by Jon Hemming)